frePPLe/frepple/contrib/apache/README.txt

         environment variable:  export CYGWIN=server E.g. On *nix systems, users normally won't have permissions to start a server on a port number less than 1024.
-   E.g. The start up with HTTPS support, edit the Makefile.am file.
+   E.g. The start up with HTTPS support, edit the Makefile.am file to pass the
-        The password phrase for the SSL startup is 'frepple'.
+        extra argument -DSSL on the command line.

 6) Stopping the web server is done with the command: make stop